California wildfire injures ‘several people’ and destroys multiple homes

 Related video: Walker Fire erupts near Willits, California, prompts highway closure and evacuation

-A California wildfire has injured ‘several people’ and destroyed multiple homes as more than 7,500 residents have been forced to evacuate.
+A California wildfire has injured “several people” and destroyed multiple homes as more than 7,500 residents have been forced to evacuate.

 Suzi Brady, a Cal Fire spokeswoman, said that several people were injured and taken to a hospital, but did not know the extent of the injuries, reports the Associated Press.